 Herkimer was one of the first coffee roasters I fell in love with in Seattle.
 When I moved here, I idolized my sister and brother-in-law (shh don’t tell them).
 They turned me onto this place and it’s held a special place in my heart ever since.

 All of the beans I’ve bought from Herkimer are good, but I often grab the affordable bag of Drip (~$15).
-It’s smokier and has less fruit or acid notes than others, but is a solid cup of coffee (especially with milk!).
+It’s smokier and has less fruit or acid notes than others, but it is a solid cup of coffee (especially with milk!).

 Victrola Coffee Roasters